James Wilby claimed medals of all three colours at the 2019 World Championships in Gwangju to cap a memorable year for the Breaststroke swimmer.

 Wilby earned individual 100m silver behind teammate Adam Peaty, as well as helping the gold-medal winning Men's 4x100m Medley Relay team secure their finals berth, later earning a bronze in the Mixed 4x100m Medley Relay.

 That followed on from more medal success across 2018, at the European Championships and Commonwealth Games.

-Wilby took a trio of medals on the Gold Coast to make him one of Team England's most successful swimming athletes at the Commonwealths, with gold in the 200m Breaststroke, silver in the 100m event and bronze in the 50m category.
+Wilby took a trio of medals on the Gold Coast to make him one of Team England's most successful swimming athletes at the Games, with gold in the 200m Breaststroke, silver in the 100m event and bronze in the 50m category.

 Later that year, two individual silver medals in the 100m and 200m Breaststroke at the Europeans in Glasgow were backed up with gold on the final day in the Men's 4x100m Medley Relay.

 His Commonwealth results were preceded by three trips to the podium at the 2018 British Championships, with gold again in the 200m Breaststroke.
 He took double silver over the 50m and 100m distances in Edinburgh.

 The 2017 British Championships saw Wilby back on the podium - with silver and bronze in the 200m and 100m Breaststroke respectively - to earn a spot on the World Championships team.
 He secured a top-20 finish in the 200m event in Budapest.

 Previous to that, Wilby faced illness in early 2015, a situation which hampered both his 2015 and 2016 seasons before that return to form in 2017.

 A Commonwealth Games call-up to Team England in 2014 proved fruitful for the National Centre Loughborough athlete, who was part of the Men's 4x100m Medley Relay that won gold in front of the Glasgow crowd.